-In September 2009, the Feed-In Tariff Program (the "FIT Program") was enabled by the Green Energy and Green Economy Act, 2009.
-The FIT Program is a guaranteed pricing structure program for renewable electricity production.
+In September 2009 the OPA launched the Feed-in-Tariff Program (the "FIT Program").
+The FIT Program offers a fixed 20-year term, fixed price contract (the "FIT Contract") for renewable electricity production.
 The FIT Program is divided into two streams - FIT (projects generating more than 10 KW of electricity) and micro-FIT (projects generating 10 KW or less of electricity).
-Waterpower projects must not be greater than 50 MW per project to be eligible to the FIT Program.
+Waterpower projects must not be greater than 50 MW per project to be eligible to the FIT Program and ground mount solar PV projects are limited to 10 MW.
 Aboriginal or community projects are eligible for a price adder on the energy price in proportion with the percentage of equity ownership of the aboriginal or community group.
-On November 30, 2009, the Corporation submitted five wind farm projects to the FIT Program.